 In short, the most simple description is: The track layout dictates the speed of the train running on it.

-High speed track Köln - Rhein/Main Example: The high speed track from Cologne towards Frankfurt is built with extrem slopes, so it can be used exclusively by the ICE 3 high speed train units.
+Example: The high speed track from Cologne towards Frankfurt is built with extreme slopes, so it can be used exclusively by the ICE 3 high speed train units.

 So what needs to be thought of when laying the tracks?
 The following paragraphs give some general rules that one can follow.
 Of course, various compromises will have to be made, for lack of money or missing space.
 Most of the time, there is not the one optimal solution.